 - Approach to SUMI now and in the future

-Integration: Can this digital solution integrate with other systems?
+Integration: Can this digital solution integrate with

 The companies that provide SDS authoring software solutions are often very specialized.
 This results in the SDS authoring software being a stand-alone software solution.
 Therefore, it is important to consider the possibilities for integration.